apjanke/octave-jsonstuff/README.md

 Support is available on a best-effort basis via the [JsonStuff GitHub repo](https://github.com/apjanke/octave-jsonstuff).
 If you have a problem with JsonStuff, post an issue on the Issue Tracker there.

-The project's author also hangs out in the `#octave` channel on [freenode IRC](https://freenode.net/).
+The project's author also hangs out in the `#octave` channel on [freenode IRC](https://freenode.net/) and the [Octave Maintainers mailing list](https://lists.gnu.org/mailman/listinfo/octave-maintainers).
 You can ask questions there.